1f606/1f606.github.io/_posts/前端/TypeScript/2023-3-6-TypeScript学习.md

 It's usually used in union type to describe explicit members.

-Boolean literal types. true and false is actually just an alias for the union true | false.
+Boolean literal types. true and false is actually just an alias for the union `true | false`.

 For example:
 ```typescript